groupdocs-redaction/GroupDocs.Redaction-Docs/python-net/developer-guide/_index.md

 weight: 3
 description: ""
 keywords:
-productName: GroupDocs.Redaction for .NET
+productName: GroupDocs.Redaction for Python via .NET
 hideChildren: False
 ---
 {{< alert style="info" >}}
-This section describes some basic and advanced use cases of GroupDocs.Redaction for .NET.
-Please refer to [GitHub repository](https://github.com/groupdocs-redaction/GroupDocs.Redaction-for-.NET) for more examples and samples.
+This section describes some basic and advanced use cases of GroupDocs.Redaction for Python via .NET.
+Please refer to [GitHub repository](https://github.com/groupdocs-redaction/GroupDocs.Redaction-for-Python-via-.NET.git) for more examples and samples.
 {{< /alert >}}